“Silver Sand” a short story

 Anyway, when the little girl asked her brother if she could see the snake boy he only half heard her and said yes but be back for lunch which will be in a half hour.
 The little girl pulled on her eyelit boots with some of the laces not tied properly and waggling in the dust and went down to see the snake boy.
 A small crowd had already gathered and paid the nickel to take a look at whatever hapless being was seated behind the iron bars.
 For under the canvas was actually a small cage and inside it was a boy about the girl’s age, maybe a year older.
 The fingers on each hand were fused together, forming a flipper or crude snake-like appendage.
 The toes of his feet were also sort of melted together but it was harder to see those because the legs were misshapen and curved inward like he was permanently in the attitude of a yogi saint.
 There were some women and small children and a few men staring at him.
 He didn’t make eye contact with any of them or move in any way until a creepy man with a brilliantined mustache who was standing on the buckboard of the wagon hit the bars with a walking stick he was leaning on and said “Wake up boy!”
 The boy scowled at the man and a feeble hiss came from his mouth.
 The man said that’s better and commenced to continue hollering “Step right up folks step right up and see the Snake Boy Hisss!”

 After a little while the crowd thinned out and the little girl stayed in front of the boy’s cage.
 It was very hot and she noticed perspiration beginning to drip down the boy’s temples.
 She dug in the pockets of her trousers; her brother thought dresses were impractical in this climate and could not afford to repair the ones the girl had accidentally torn while out conducting various important business.
-She produced a handkerchief that was pretty clean, the little girl inspected it and found only one dried booger in residence.
-She wiped it off and shyly offered it to the boy.
+She produced a handkerchief out of her pocket; the little girl always carried clean handkerchiefs.
+She shyly offered it to the boy.
 “It’s real hot” she said.
 The boy’s eyes rolled over to meet hers and they looked pretty dark and angry.
 “Here you can have it” she said again and tried to push the hankie through the bars.
 The boy started like she’d just stuck a firepoker in his bottom.
 He then let fly out a stream of the filthiest language the girl had ever heard, and she’d heard a lot since the jail cells were directly downstairs.
 But his had them beat, it continued to issue forth like a river of the foulest most flowery cusswords until the man noticed what was happening and kranged the bars with his stick again.
 “Move along missy” he barked.

 The little girl quickly stuck her face up close to the bars and said “I’ll come back” and then the man pushed her away from the cage.